Graph-DETR3D: Rethinking Overlapping Regions for Multi-View 3D Object Detection: Experiments

 \subsubsection{Comparison with State-of-the-Arts}

 In addition to offline results, we also report the detection performance on nuScenes test leaderboard compared with various detection approaches.
 The results are shown in Table \ref{tab:nus_test}.
 When using the same backbone network, our Graph-DETR3D beats all other methods, including the recently developed DETR3D \cite{wang2022detr3d} and BEVDet \cite{huang2021bevdet}.
 Note that our method with a ResNet101 backbone has already transcended the LiDAR-based approach, PointPillar \cite{lang2019pointpillars}, which implies its great prospect in various applications.
-Additionally, empowered by the advanced V99 backbone \cite{lee2020centermask} pretrained on the external DDAD15M \cite{park2021pseudo} dataset, our best model achieves a suppressing 49.5 NDS score in the single scale testing protocol, achieving new state-of-the-art performance on this competitive benchmark with camera sensors only.
+Additionally, empowered by the advanced V99 backbone \cite{lee2020centermask}, our best model achieves a suppressing 49.5 NDS score in the single scale testing protocol, achieving new state-of-the-art performance on this competitive benchmark with camera sensors only.